ROSEBUD INDIAN RESERVATION PROJECT

 Located in the southern part of South Dakota, the Rosebud Reservation is in great need of support.

 We have started a concerted effort to supply basic survival items such as blankets, clothes, kitchen items, tools and educational materials.
 We are asking for donations of any of these items that can be mailed to the reservation.
-Our present contact for this effort within the TOS is Karen McCormick.
+Our present contacts for this effort within the TOS are Karen McCormick for children's Christmas toys and Miles Standish for basic survival items and other help.

 Monetary donations are also urgently needed and are tax deductible.
 Checks should be sent to: